hacdias/hacdias.com/content/resume/index.md

 {{< resume-position title="Open Source Projects" from="2015" to="present" >}}

 - Author, maintainer and contributor of several open source projects.
 You can find most of my open source contributions on my [GitHub](https://github.com/hacdias) profile.
+I highly value open-source projects.
 - Creator of [File Browser](https://github.com/filebrowser/filebrowser), a Go and Vue.js self-hosted file hosting service.
 It counts with over 20K stars on GitHub and over 50M downloads across different platforms.
 Currently maintained by the community.

 {{</ resume-position >}}

 {{< resume-position title="Personal Website" from="2014" to="present" >}}

-- Building and maintaining my statically-generated personal website since 2014, which currently receives over 10 thousand unique visitors per month.
+- Building and maintaining my statically-generated personal website since 2014, which receives over 10K unique visitors per month.
 - Built [Eagle](https://github.com/hacdias/eagle), a custom backend in Go, to experiment with different ideas over time, such as ActivityPub, Webmentions, Tailscale and other integrations with third party services, etc.

 {{</ resume-position >}}